michaelleonarderickson/Persona/README.md

 Introduction
 Real-time Digital Face Transformation Technology and Voice Cloning for the Treatment of Disorders in the Diagnostic and Statistical Manual of Mental Disorders (Clinical Trial).
-        This project, formerly called Keep in Touch.
-(Keep In Touch pat. pending), started in September 2020.
         This project aims to be ethical.
         This project will comply with Laws and regulations, respective to jurisdiction. https://github.com/iperov/DeepFaceLive